Wine Rating: 94

 After a long drive on PCH, we pull into a place we have been to many times.
-We valet the Porsche (a vintage 1984 Cabriolet) and walk in to the bistro.
+We valet the Porsche (a vintage 1984 Cabriolet) and walk into the bistro.
 The smell of fresh seafood being prepped hooks our senses.
 They have been expecting us.
 The man who runs the front of the house escorts us outside.
 From atop the cliffs and as far as the eye can see, are green and blue hues of the Pacific.
 The California sun lightly toasts our skin as we are seated and a gentle breeze carries the unmistakable sharp smell of the ocean water to us.
-From our table, we watch large waves crash on the jetted rocks below.
+From our table, we watch the large waves crash on the jetted rocks below.
 A muddled thud echoes as the surf breaks and it sounds like an elephant jumping out of a tree.

 The waiter greets us and asks if we would like something to drink.
-I open the much worn leather wine bag I brought with us and hand him a bottle.
-He looks at it, nods and leaves, returning with a silver bucket filled with ice and holding two bowl shaped wine glasses.
+I open the much-worn leather wine bag I brought with us and hand him a bottle.
+He looks at it, nods and leaves, returning with a silver bucket filled with ice and holding two bowl-shaped wine glasses.
 He uncorks the wine and I tell him, “Just pour.
 There is no need to test the quality.
 Not this wine.”

 Our glasses are filled midway to the rim with a near perfect chardonnay.
-Shawn Marie leans in and I follow, moving the basket filled with fresh baked bread.
+Shawn Marie leans in and I follow, moving the basket filled with freshly baked bread.
 I meet her in the middle of the table, kiss her slightly and we toast the moment.
-“To us my friend.”
-I say to my wife.
+“To us my friend,” I say to my wife.
 She smiles, noses the wine and smiles wider.
 She parts her lips and takes a small sip of the cool white grape and she stares at me for a moment.
 Then, she closes her eyes and swirls the wine around and around in her mouth.
 After a long pause, she swallows, opens her blue eyes to me and says.
 “Every time, every year, Helen Turley gets it right.”
 I sit back and sip.